Table of Contents

 The little clicks in the top of the neck will give relief, but the stretching of the lower neck will change posture for lasting relief.

-Releasing this trigger point can offer great relief for people with anxiety, or Sensory Integration Dysfunction.
+Releasing this trigger point can offer noticeable relief for people with anxiety or Sensory Integration Dysfunction.

 Email me at firstname.lastname@example.org.

 This muscle will create this pain pattern when you turn your head sharply to one side.
 If you feel the pain pattern, ease into it gently.
 Then, come back to it later after you’ve gently worked the neck in other directions.
 A little click near the top of your neck often gives relief.